 When the bread mixer has finished its dough cycle, restart again and allow the machine to mix (knock back) the dough for 2 minutes.

-Form the dough into a rough log shape and place into the prepared loaf pan.
+- Turn the dough over, so that the seam is underneath.
+Form the dough into a log shape and place into the prepared loaf pan.

-Once doubled in size, remove the cloth and bake in the oven for 30 minutes.
+- As soon as the dough is doubled in size, remove the cloth and bake in the centre of a preheated oven for 30 minutes.

 Leave to cool completely.

-I know you want to tear into this Spiced Fruit Loaf the moment it comes outta the oven, but you shouldn’t.
+I know you want to tear into this Spiced Fruit Loaf the moment it comes out of the oven, but you shouldn’t.
 The butter and fruit in this loaf make it particularly squidgy whilst warm.

 Trust me!
-Once cooled this baby will slice beautifully.
+As soon as this beauty is cool it will slice beautifully.

 Enjoy as is, smothered in butter, or toasted and buttered.

-If you enjoyed baking this Spiced Fruit Loaf then you may also like these recipes:
+If you enjoyed this recipe for Spiced Fruit Loaf then you may also like these: